yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A portal dependency with subdependencies is used in the project. `--preserve-symlinks` Node option must be used to start the application in order for portal dependency to find its subdependencies and peer dependencies.

+## YN0074 - `NM_HARDLINKS_MODE_DOWNGRADED`

+`nmMode` has been downgraded to `hardlinks-local` due to global cache and install folder being on different devices.
+Consider changing `globalFolder` setting and place the global cache on the same device as your project, if you want `hardlinks-global` to take effect.